ECCC-MSC/open-data/docs-dev/events/2019-07_open-data-forum_en.md

 [TOC](2019-07_open-data-forum_en.md) > Open Data Forum 2019-07

-# SMC 2019 Open Data Forum
+# MSC 2019 Open Data Forum

 This page is dedicated to the 1st Canadian Meteorological Service (MSC) Open Data Forum held in Montreal, at the [Centre Phi](https://phi-centre.com/), and online across Canada on July 8, 2019.
 This forum preceded the 1st [METEOHACK Hackathon](2019-07_hackathon-METEOHACK_en.md) organized by the Meteorological Service of Canada, with the assistance of Corporate Services and Finance Branch and Shared Services Canada, from July 8 to 10, 2019.